SeedSigner/seedsigner-os/README.md

 ./build --pi0
 ```

-You can see the different build options with `./build.sh -h`
+You can see the different build options with `./build.sh --help`

 ## Customizing buildroot configurations